nprapps/nprapps.github.com/_posts/2021-10-01-wildfire-map.markdown

   - clear without being sensationalized AND
   - divergent in color while also being accessible?

-In cartography, there are always multiple ways to approach a problem, so if there are skills, tricks, or methods that I overlooked, please let me know.
+In cartography, there are always multiple ways to approach a problem, so if there are skills, tricks, or methods that I overlooked, please let me know by replying to <a href="https://twitter.com/DanielPWWood/status/1445083898044682242">this tweet</a>.

 ## Step 0: Get the data